Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

 ## Introduction

-This specification defines the Agreements Protocol, a JSON‑based standard for creating and executing legally binding agreements with blockchain‑derived proofs and verifiable state transitions.
+This specification defines the Signet Agreements Protocol, a JSON‑based standard for creating and executing legally binding agreements with blockchain‑derived proofs and verifiable state transitions.
 The protocol provides a standardized way to: (a) define agreement metadata; (b) declare typed variables; (c) represent agreement content with variable interpolation; (d) model execution as a deterministic finite state machine (DFSM); and (e) package agreements for issuance as W3C Verifiable Credentials.

 The Agreements Protocol is technology‑neutral with respect to blockchain networks and cryptographic primitives, while providing bindings for widely used mechanisms such as EIP‑712 signatures and EVM transaction receipts.
 The goal is interoperability across tooling and implementations.